 ATLANTA (AP) - Severe weather pushing toward Georgia could bring a threat of tornadoes to northern counties and some central regions of the state.

-The weather service says the potential for severe weather, including tornadoes, in Georgia will continue Tuesday and Wednesday.
-Portions of north and central Georgia could see some flooding, with 3 to 5 inches of rainfall forecast to fall this week.
+Forecasters say severe weather, including tornadoes, could continue Tuesday and Wednesday.
+Portions of north and central Georgia could see some flooding, with 3 to 5 inches of rainfall in this week's forecast.